borbware/unity-basics-course/unity-cookbook/UI.md

   * A prompt will appear when you add a TextMeshPro GameObject
   * If you missed it, install it manually with *Window > TextMeshPro > Import TextMeshPro Essential Resources*

+### TextMeshPro: Using a custom font

+* You need to create a new font asset before you can use your own font with TextMeshPro

+1) Add your font file (.ttf, for example) to your Assets folder
+2) Open *Window > TextMeshPro > Font Asset Creator*
+3) Drag the font file to *Source Font File*
+4) Click *Generate Font Atlas*
+5) Click *Save* to save the generated Font assets

+* Now you can set the new font asset to a TextMeshPro component!

-### Updating UI
+## Updating UI with code

-* You can update the text fields of a Text component with code:
+* You can update the text field of a TextMeshPro component with code:
 ```c#
 [SerializeField] TextMeshProUGUI textComponent;
 ...